csingley/ofxtools/docs/client.rst

     user: <username>
     creditcard: 888888888888888,999999999999999

-Note that multiple accounts are specified as a comma-separated list.
+Note that multiple accounts are specified as a comma-separated sequence.

 To spare your eyes from looking through all that tag soup, you can just tell ``ofxget`` to download the ACCTINFO response and try to update your config